elizabethdaly/data-analysis-project/README.md

 ![SimpleLinReg](images/LSQalldata.png)

-### 3.3 Regression with Statsmodels <a name="sec3p3"></a>
+### 3.3 Regression with statsmodels <a name="sec3p3"></a>
-We then move on to using two packages, Statsmodels and scikit-learn, to perform linear regression and return fitting parameters and metrics.
-Statsmodels is a Python package for performing statistical analysis of data - we are interested in the OLS (Ordinary Least Squares) module for performing linear regression.
+We then move on to using two packages, statsmodels and scikit-learn, to perform linear regression and return fitting parameters and metrics. statsmodels is a Python package for performing statistical analysis of data - we are interested in the OLS (Ordinary Least Squares) module for performing linear regression.
 OLS involves fitting a linear model with coefficients to minimize the residual sum of squares between the observed data points and the best fit: for each data point, square the difference between it and the best fit, and sum all of these residuals.
 We modify the model slightly to include a y intercept.
 The model returns a report containing statistical information, but for this project we are only interested in the slope, intercept, and value of R<sup>2</sup>.

 ### 3.4 Regression with scikit-learn <a name="sec3p4"></a>
 Scikit-learn is a machine learning package which can also perform OLS fitting.
 Strictly speaking there is no need to perform regression with both packages, but I do it once in the notebook and then stick to scikit-learn.
 This package is useful for making predictions using the data set, something we may get on to later.
 We use the scikit-learn LinearRegression model which performs OLS fitting.